-In addition to litigation, Ms. Cohen’s practice spans litigations in federal and state court at both the district court and appellate levels as well as in proceedings before the National Advertising Division and National Advertising Review Board involving technical claim substantiation.
-Ms. Cohen’s practice also includes counseling on acquiring, evaluating, licensing, enforcing and protecting intellectual property rights and has served as the technical liaison with in-house scientists in consumer class actions and in crafting pre-litigation strategy.
+Ms. Cohen’s practice spans litigations in federal and state court at both the district court and appellate levels as well as in proceedings before the National Advertising Division and National Advertising Review Board involving technical claim substantiation.
+Ms. Cohen’s practice also includes counseling on acquiring, evaluating, licensing, enforcing and protecting intellectual property rights, and she has served as the technical liaison with in-house scientists in consumer class actions and in crafting pre-litigation strategy.

-Ms. Cohen has advised clients in the pharmaceutical, medical device, biotechnology, financial services, consumer electronics, retail, cosmetics, semiconductor, food services equipment and IT industries.
-Notable accomplishments include:
+Ms. Cohen has advised clients in the pharmaceutical, medical device, biotechnology, financial services, consumer electronics, retail, cosmetics, semiconductor, food services equipment, beverage and IT industries.
+Notable representations include:

 - serving as trial counsel in a jury trial involving virtual reality technology before the U.S. District Court for the Northern District of Texas, which resulted in a $500 million verdict against Facebook subsidiary Oculus and its executives for copyright infringement, breach of contract and false designation;

 - a complete victory in a bet-the-company arbitration involving an IP licensing dispute;